keevitaja/translations-module/README.md

-# translations-module
+# Dynamic translations for PyroCMS V3

-Dynamic translations module for Pyrocms V3
+This module provides fast dynamic translations with Laravel Translator module.